asmaloney/GDExtensionTemplate/README.md

 # GDExtensionTemplate

 This project is meant as a starting point for creating new C++/CMake-based Godot 4 extensions.
-The goal is to lower the barrier to entry to building a GDExtension using CMake.
-It is currently set up to work with **Godot 4.0 beta 10**.
+The goal is to lower the barrier to entry to building a GDExtension using [CMake](https://cmake.org).
+It is currently set up to work with **Godot 4.0 beta 10** (see [tags](https://github.com/asmaloney/GDExtensionTemplate/tags) for other versions).

 Since the majority of C++ open source projects use CMake, I wanted to offer an alternative to the _scons_ system for building Godot extensions (if you use _scons_, check out Nathan Franke's [gdextension](https://github.com/nathanfranke/gdextension) template or Patrick's [GDExtensionSummator](https://github.com/paddy-exe/GDExtensionSummator) template).

 > **Note:** This project is not meant to be a dependency.
 It is intended to be copied (not forked) and made into your own project.
 Git itself doesn't provide a nice way to do this (as far as I can tell), but GitHub provides a **Use this template** button (beside where you clone a repo).
 This will [create a copy for you](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) without all the history.

+## What This Template Includes

 This template project handles a lot of the details to set up a robust project: